 If you're self-treating, you might be worried about passing the virus to someone else.
-By taking these simple steps, you can help stop the spread of COVID-19 in our communities:
+By taking these simple steps, you can help stop the spread of COVID-19 in your community:

 - Wash your hands often — and for at least 20 seconds.
 Use hand sanitizer and wipes with at least 60% alcohol.
 And avoid touching your face and eyes.

 - Know the COVID-19 symptoms.
-If you develop a cough, shortness of breath and fever, call your doctor right away.
-You can also call our nurse triage line at 570-284-3657 with questions about symptoms or whether you should be tested.
+If you develop symptoms of COVID, call your doctor right away.
+You can also call our hotline at 570-284-3657 with questions about symptoms or guidance on testing.